ale100584/cv/README.md

 *Genova, Italy | 2011 – 2016*
 Postdoctoral Fellow, Ph.D.
 Researcher, and Engineer

-- Led research on acoustic signal processing and ultrasound-based applications
+- Owned research projects on acoustic signal processing and ultrasound-based applications
 - Collaborated with Telecom Italia and SMEs on IoT and smart sensing projects
 - Published 10+ papers in IEEE journals and international conferences